 You can continue to build a rewarding career in the federal, state or local government or the private sector with the help of our program’s comprehensive course curriculum and experienced, knowledgeable faculty.

 You may have already received a homeland security/loss prevention/security management certification or an undergraduate criminal justice degree or you may just be looking for a career change.

 Mississippi College understands that working adults are often juggling multiple responsibilities that include children, school activities, other extracurricular activities and more.
 We want to make education easier and more accessible for you.
-That is why our Master’s in Administrative Justice courses are offered in the evenings, with some options available online.
+That is why our Master’s in Administration of Justice courses are offered in the daytime, evenings, and many are online.